camUrban/PteraSoftware/README.md

 ## Validation

-With the release of version 1.0.0, Ptera Software is now validated against experimental flapping wing data!
+With the release of version 1.0.0, Ptera Software is now validated against experimental flapping-wing data!
 See the "validation" directory to run the test case and read a report on the software's accuracy.

 ## How to Contribute

-As I said before, the primary goal of this project is to increase the open-source community's understanding and appreciation for unsteady aerodynamics in general and flapping wing flight in particular.
+As I said before, the primary goal of this project is to increase the open-source community's understanding and appreciation for unsteady aerodynamics in general and flapping-wing flight in particular.
 This will only happen through your participation.
 Feel free to request features, report bugs and security issues, and provide suggestions.
 No comment is too big or small!